johnwbyrd/superpawn/README.md

 Description
 -----------

+When my wife Amanda was very small, her older sister made her play chess.
+Although her older sister was quite serious at the chessboard, Amanda quickly tired of the slow game.
+Eventually Amanda would grab a pawn and yell "It's SUUUUPERPAWWWWWN!" and whoosh it around, knocking all the other pieces off the board.
+This is the basic strategic and evaluation methodology that I have attempted to incorporate into this chess engine.

-Superpawn is capable of making many fascinating chess moves, most of which are actually legal.
+Superpawn is capable of making many fascinating chess moves, many of which are occasionally legal.
+It beats its author handily at the game, which is not terribly surprising since its author is a lifelong patzer.

 Superpawn is an excellent example of the "objects gone wild" style of programming, in which Everything Is An Object.
 Even the pieces themselves